SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 How is chlamydia spread?

 You can get chlamydia during oral, vaginal, or anal sex with someone who has chlamydia.
-A pregnant person can also pass chlamydia to the baby during childbirth.
+Chlamydia can also be passed to the baby during childbirth.

 If you've had chlamydia and were treated in the past, you can get re-infected if you have unprotected sex with someone who has it.